robtweed/ewd-qoper8/guide.md

 Both messages are immediately added to the queue.
 Adding the first triggers a worker process to be started and the message is dispatched to the worker as soon as it has signalled back that it has started up and is ready for use.

-Because we haven’t specified otherwise, ewd-qoper8 defaults to a worker process pool size of 1, so the second message will remain on the queue until the single worker process (PID 12593 in this above example) has finished handling the first message.
+Because we haven't specified otherwise, ewd-qoper8 defaults to a worker process pool size of 1, so the second message will remain on the queue until the single worker process (PID 12593 in this above example) has finished handling the first message.
 As soon as the worker process becomes available, the second, queued message is dispatched to it for processing.

 This sequence will continue automatically until the queue is empty.
 Try editing the example script so that it adds more messages to the queue, and see what happens.